MewsSystems/fiscalizations/CONTRIBUTING.md

 - Title of the PR should be explanatory.
 We usually use the first line of the structured commit.
 - Update the documentation in the repo if applicable.
 - Every PR should be mergeable.
+- Every PR should pass all the actions (tests/security scans..etc).

 For changes that address core functionality or would require breaking changes (e.g. a major release), it's best to open an Issue to discuss your proposal first.
 This is not required but can save time creating and reviewing changes.